Neuroquila-n8fall/JunkersControl/README.md

 - Keep in mind that if you are intending to migrate this to an arduino you have to watch out for the OTA feature and `float` (`%f`) format parameters within `sprintf` calls.
 - When OTA is triggered, all connections will be terminated except the one used for OTA because otherwise the update will fail.
 The MC will keep working.
 - The OTA feature is confirmed working with Arduino IDE and Platform.io but for the latter you have to adapt the settings inside `platformio.ini` to your preference.

+## Configuration / Setup
+1) See `configuration.json` inside the `data` folder to configure the project to your requirements.
+2) Upload the project
+3) Now It will format the SPIFFS filesystem.
+4) `Build Filesystem Image` and `Upload Filesystem Image` so the configuration is stored on SPIFFS
+5) It will now read this config and will reach operational status

+You should be able to perform OTA updates now for both application and configuration.

 ## Dedicated PCB